josmar-crwdstffng/angular/aio/content/guide/lazy-loading-ngmodules.md

 The first two paths are the routes to the `CustomersModule` and the `OrdersModule`.
 The final entry defines a default route.
-The empty path matches everything that doesn't match an earlier path.
+The empty path matches everything that does not match an earlier path.

 ### Inside the feature module

 Next, take a look at the `customers.module.ts` file.
-If you're using the CLI and following the steps outlined in this page, you don't have to do anything here.
+If you are using the CLI and following the steps outlined in this page, you do not have to do anything here.

 <code-example header="src/app/customers/customers.module.ts" path="lazy-loading-ngmodules/src/app/customers/customers.module.ts" id="customers.module.ts" region="customers-module"></code-example>